sfiera/gbkiss.org/content/tech/infrared.rst

 Network Layer
 -------------

-Each time a sending device communicates with a receiving device, it initiates a handshake, then sends a packet with the following data:
+Each time a sender communicates with a receiver, it initiates a handshake, then sends a packet with the following data:

 * The literal bytes ``Hu`` (``$72``, ``$15``).
 * The contents of its eight registers in the order ``falhedcb``.